Malcolm-Jamal Warner, actor who starred as Theo in ‘The Cosby Show,’ dead at 54

 Warner continued working steadily in television throughout his career, with credits including “Touched by an Angel,” “Community,” “Key and Peele,” “Suits,” “Sons of Anarchy” and “American Horror Story.”

+Tracee Ellis Ross, with whom Warner costarred on the BET series “Reed Between the Lines,” remembered her friend in a tribute shared on social media.

+“I love you, Malcolm.
+First I met you as Theo with the rest of the world then you were my first TV husband,” Ross wrote.
+“My heart is so so sad.
+What an actor and friend you were: warm, gentle, present, kind, thoughtful, deep, funny, elegant.
+You made the world a brighter place.
+Sending so much love to your family.
+I’m so sorry for this unimaginable loss.”

-Warner also starred opposite Eddie Griffin in the series “Malcolm & Eddie” for four seasons between 1996 and 2000.
+Eddie Griffin, who starred opposite of Warner in the series “Malcolm & Eddie” for four seasons between 1996 and 2000, also paid tribute.

+“My Heart is heavy today… For what the world lost was a Father a Son a Poet a Musician a Actor a Teacher a Writer a Director a Friend a Warrior that I had the pleasure of going to war with against the Hollywood machine and sometimes with each other because that’s what Brothers do but the Love was and is always there,” Griffin wrote in a statement.
+“You’ve taught me so much and I thank you 🙏🏾 Rest Well My Big little Brother 🙏🏾❤️🙏🏾.”

 Last year, Warner launched his podcast “Not All Hood” with the goal of continuing to be a voice that explores the diverse experiences of the Black community and touch on themes of representation in media.